Blepharoplasty Eyelid Surgery in Newcastle, Maitland & Hunter Valley Australia

 What is the recovery process like after blepharoplasty?

-The recovery process after blepharoplasty involves critical management of swelling and discomfort during the first 24-48 hours, with most patients returning to normal activities within two weeks, although full recovery can take several weeks.
+The recovery process after blepharoplasty involves carefully managing swelling and discomfort during the first 24-48 hours.
+Most patients return to normal activities within two weeks, although full recovery can take several weeks.
 It is essential to follow post-operative care instructions for optimal healing.

-Blepharoplasty typically costs between $6,000 and $20,000, and insurance may cover it if the surgery is considered medically necessary for visual impairment.
+Blepharoplasty typically costs between $6,000 and $10,000, and insurance may cover the procedure if the surgery is deemed medically necessary due to visual impairment.